sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

    - Process Termination: Terminating one or more processes involved in the deadlock to break the circular wait.
    - Resource Preemption: Forcibly preempting resources from one or more processes to satisfy the needs of other processes and break the deadlock.
    - Process Rollback: Rolling back the execution of one or more processes to a previous checkpoint where the deadlock didn't exist.

+***26. What is GUI?***
+GUI is short for Graphical User Interface.
+It provides users with an interface wherein actions can be performed by interacting with icons and graphical symbols.

+***27. What is Semaphore?***
+In the context of operating systems, a semaphore is a synchronization primitive used to control access to shared resources by multiple processes or threads.
+It's a simple integer variable that is used to solve the critical section problem, which refers to the issue of multiple processes or threads trying to access a shared resource simultaneously, potentially leading to data corruption or inconsistent behavior.

+Semaphores come in two main types:

+1. **Binary Semaphores:** Also known as mutex (short for mutual exclusion), binary semaphores can have only two values: 0 and 1.
+They are used to enforce exclusive access to a resource, allowing only one process or thread at a time to access it.
+This prevents race conditions and ensures that the resource is used safely.

+2. **Counting Semaphores:** These semaphores can have values greater than 1 and are used to control access to a resource when there are multiple instances of that resource available.
+For instance, if you have a pool of 10 identical resources and you want to allow up to 5 processes to use them simultaneously, you can use a counting semaphore initialized to 5.

+Advantages of Semaphores:

+1. **Synchronization:** Semaphores provide a mechanism to synchronize the activities of multiple processes or threads, allowing them to coordinate access to shared resources in a controlled manner.

+2. **Mutual Exclusion:** Binary semaphores (mutexes) ensure that only one process or thread can access a critical section of code or a shared resource at a time.
+This prevents conflicts and maintains data integrity.

+3. **Resource Management:** Counting semaphores help manage the allocation of a finite number of resources among multiple processes.
+For instance, if there are a limited number of printers in a network, a counting semaphore could help control access to them.

+4. **Blocking and Unblocking:** Semaphores can be used to block (suspend) processes or threads that are waiting for a resource to become available.
+When a semaphore's value drops to 0, any further attempts to access the resource will result in the requesting process/thread being blocked until the semaphore value becomes non-zero again.
+This helps avoid busy-waiting and saves CPU cycles.

+5. **Priority Management:** Semaphores can be used in priority systems to manage access to resources based on priorities assigned to processes or threads.

+6. **Flexibility:** Semaphores can be used to implement various synchronization patterns, making them a versatile tool for managing concurrency.

+However, it's worth noting that improper use of semaphores can lead to deadlocks (where processes wait indefinitely for resources) or other synchronization issues.
+Therefore, careful design and implementation are necessary to avoid these problems.
+Additionally, modern programming languages and operating systems often provide higher-level synchronization constructs, like monitors and locks, which encapsulate the complexities of semaphore usage.

+***28 .  what is zombie and orphan process ? ***
+= Certainly!
+In simple words:

+**Zombie Process:** Imagine you have a program (a process) that has finished its job and is supposed to exit, but it's still listed in the system's process table.
+This process is like a "zombie" – it's not really alive, but it's not completely gone either.
+It's in a state where it has finished its task but hasn't been properly cleaned up by the operating system yet.
+Zombie processes don't consume any resources, but they clutter up the process table until the operating system removes them.

+**Orphan Process:** Now, let's say a parent process (a process that started another process, the child) is still running, but the child process has finished its work and exited.
+If the parent process doesn't properly handle its child's exit and doesn't wait for it, the child becomes an "orphan."
+Orphan processes are like kids left to fend for themselves – they're alive, but their parent isn't around anymore.
+These orphans are adopted by the special process called the "init" process (or "systemd" in some modern systems), which takes care of them and ensures they get cleaned up properly.

+In both cases, zombie and orphan processes represent situations where processes aren't being managed as cleanly as they should be after they've finished their tasks.
+These states can potentially cause issues in the system, so it's important for the operating system to handle them appropriately.

+***29. What is a critical- section?***
+When more than one processes access the same code segment that segment is known as the critical section.
+The critical section contains shared variables or resources which are needed to be synchronized to maintain the consistency of data variables.
+In simple terms, a critical section is a group of instructions/statements or regions of code that need to be executed atomically such as accessing a resource (file, input or output port, global data, etc.).

+***30. What are the issues related to concurrency?***
+Non-atomic: Operations that are non-atomic but interruptible by multiple processes can cause problems.
+Race conditions: A race condition occurs of the outcome depends on which of several processes gets to a point first.
+Blocking: Processes can block waiting for resources.
+A process could be blocked for a long period of time waiting for input from a terminal.
+If the process is required to periodically update some data, this would be very undesirable.
+Starvation: It occurs when a process does not obtain service to progress.
+Deadlock: It occurs when two processes are blocked and hence neither can proceed to execute